The Sampling Theorem (also called the Nyquist or Nyquist–Shannon theorem) states:

 analog signal → anti-aliasing filter → sampler → digital processing → reconstruction filter → analog out

 The anti-aliasing filter prevents aliasing during sampling; the reconstruction filter smooths the discrete output back into a continuous-time signal (approximating sinc reconstruction).
-Both filters are essential — without them, the digital chain would mangle the signal.
+Without both filters the digital chain mangles the signal.

-The sampling theorem says, fundamentally, that a continuous signal can be completely represented by a discrete sequence — no information is lost — as long as you sample fast enough.
-This is the mathematical foundation of every digital audio system, every digital camera, every digital communication link.
-Without it, the entire digital revolution would have lacked a theoretical basis.
+The theorem says a continuous signal can be completely represented by a discrete sequence, with no information lost, as long as you sample fast enough.
+That’s the basis for digital audio, digital cameras, and digital communication links.

 Named after Harry Nyquist (1928) and Claude Shannon (1949), though variants were known earlier (Whittaker, Kotelnikov).